 Research shows that it can lower elevated liver enzyme levels in people with PSC.
 However, it does not improve the liver’s condition or overall survival rates.

 - bile acid sequestrants, such as cholestyramine, to reduce cholesterol

 - antibiotics to treat infections

 If a person also has ulcerative colitis, the doctor will recommend appropriate treatment.

 If fluid retention from cirrhosis results in swelling in the abdomen and feet, a low-salt diet and diuretics may help.

-Researchers have tried using various immunosuppressants and antibiotics to manage PSC, but these have had no effects on mortality rates.
-Examples of these medications include cyclosporine, tacrolimus, methotrexate, budesonide, and metronidazole.
+Researchers have tried using various immunosuppressants and antibiotics to manage PSC, but these have had

 In some cases, a surgeon may use an endoscopic or surgical procedure to open major blockages in bile ducts.